ArchitArora03/Credit-Card-Default-Detection/README.md

 ## Overview

-This ML project, aims at developing a classification model for the problem of predicting credit card frauds using machine learning algorithms and artificial neural networks.
+This ML project, aims at developing a classification model for the problem of predicting credit card frauds using machine learning algorithms.

 *****************************